amaro spritz.

 Personally, I like amari in spritzes.
 An apertivo bar just opened near us and it’s such a treat — all the bittersweet Italian flavors you could ask for.
 Something about the bubbles and the bitter aftertaste brings you to a different place (That place is Italy, there’s no being elusive about it).

-amaro: The amaro I’ve been using recently is pictured above: Pergoté Amaro D’erbe.
+The amaro I’ve been using recently is pictured below: Pergoté Amaro D’erbe.
 After researching for awhile (read: redditing) I discovered that this amaro is made for/by Total Wine only to be sold in Total Wine.
 That is to say, likely, this amaro is some type of off-brand liqueur with a pretty label.
 Some people really hate it for this reason, but I don’t really see a reason to hate it.
 It tastes good and costs less than $15.
 Unless it’s like, sewer water, I don’t care what it really is.
 If it tasted terrible, I’d have different opinions.

-sparkling water: Sparkling water or club soda completes a spritz and offers a dryness that turns it into a much more mellow drink than, say, a French 75 or Kir Royale.
+Sparkling water or club soda completes a spritz and offers a dryness that turns it into a much more mellow drink than, say, a French 75 or Kir Royale.
 Especially if you aren’t used to spritzes, the sparkling water might seem like something you can write off.
 Don’t — you’ll be missing a vital quality of the apertif.
 It should be light, effervescent, and should fill the glass.
 If you need more sugar, try Sprite instead (I actually found this makes the bitter flavor more pronounced, though).

 this cup basically needed 4 spritz’ worth to fill all the way. not a solid spritz glass, but so pretty.